 They are more than good.
 In fact, Olympians use pickled beets for faster recovery.
 Pickled beets contain sodium that helps prevent muscle cramps.
 They are also rich in magnesium and potassium.
 They are good for the heart, give you energy, and prevent fatigue and loss of appetite.
 But since they are high in sodium, exercise caution, especially if you have hypertension issues.

 A100 grams of beets contains 43 calories.
 They also are naturally sweet, and you can try replacing the sugar in your foods with beetroot shavings.
-This might help with your weight loss goals, although there is no research to prove it either.
+This might help with your weight loss or weight management goals, although there is no research to prove it either.

 Can you eat beet skin?